 - Brush your teeth for at least two minutes – if you finish sooner, go back and start again!

-- Floss between your teeth preferably once daily, or at least 3 or 3 times a week, after brushing.
+- Floss between your teeth preferably once daily, or at least 3 times a week, after brushing.

 - Use a length of about 45cm of floss and wind each end around a finger on your left and right hands.